-We are sponsoring 11 students to complete a Higher Diploma in Palliative Care Nursing at Kenya Medical Training College, Nairobi Campus.
+This year we are providing partial sponsorship for nurses undertaking a Diploma in Palliative Care with Nairobi Hospice and Oxford Brookes University.
+We are also sponsoring students to complete a Higher Diploma in Palliative Care Nursing at Kenya Medical Training College (KMTC), Nairobi Campus.

 We work closely with the Kenya Hospices and Palliative Care Association (KEHPCA), which promotes the development of palliative care services in Kenya through advocacy, advice and training.
 We are supporting KEHPCA to strengthen the skills of 8 nurses as palliative care leaders, who will go on to champion palliative care and provide training to nurses and health workers in their localities.
 In 2022 we are supporting KEHPCA to develop resources on the role of palliative care in a range of health conditions in an effort to develop a minimum palliative care package for inclusion in Universal Health Coverage.
 We are also helping KEHPCA to conduct a palliative care needs assessment in Dadaab refugee camp in northern Kenya.
 The study will identify gaps in palliative care provision and plan a way forward to meet the needs of refugees who currently have no access to palliative care.

 We are working with Hope For Cancer Kids to cover the cost of basic health insurance for children from disadvantaged families who have been diagnosed with cancer.
 This enables them to access curative cancer treatment, increasing their chances of survival.
 Their families will also benefit from workshops to support them with caring for their child and counselling.

 We are working with Kendu Adventist Hospital to train 25 health staff in palliative care to increase awareness of the services and improve patient care and referrals in the west of Homa Bay county.